spjuhel/BoARIO/paper.md

 how the economic, as depicted, responds to a shock (or multiple ones).

 `BoARIO` is an open-source Python package implementing the ARIO model.
-Its core purpose it to help support better accessibility, transparency, replicability and comparability in the field of indirect economic impacts modeling.
+Its core purpose is to help support better accessibility, transparency, replicability and comparability in the field of indirect economic impacts modeling.

 # Statement of need